FREQUENTLY ASKED QUESTIONS

 North Carolina building inspectors and members of the Red Cross conducted damage assessments in the Black Mountain area in October 2024.
 A damage assessment is a rapid evaluation conducted by authorized personnel to gauge the overall impact of a disaster on the community.
 It focuses on estimating the extent of damage to infrastructure, public services, and residential or commercial properties, including but not limited to the determination if a building is safe to enter.
 Learn what a damage assessment is—and is not—on our More of the Story Blog.

-How do I apply for FEMA disaster assistance?
+Can I still apply for FEMA disaster assistance?

 Can I appeal a FEMA decision or award amount?